myblake/finch_api_demo/README.md

 This demo is built in rails, which is overkill.
 But it should be straight forward to set up locally.

+Start with the usual git clone `git clone git@github.com:myblake/finch_api_demo.git` in the directory you want to install into.

 Make sure you have ruby >= 3.0.0, if not check out [RVM installation here](https://rvm.io/rvm/install) or use the ruby version manager of your choice.

 Once done you should be able to run `bundle` and `rails s` to run the application locally on port 3000 provided it's not in use.